joke2k/django-environ/docs/tips.rst

 Using Path objects when reading env
 -----------------------------------

-It is possible to use of ``pathlib.Path`` objects when reading environment file from the filesystem:
+It is possible to use of :py:class:`pathlib.Path` objects when reading environment file from the filesystem:

 .. code-block:: python